cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 Hostname: helloweb-9b8bcdd56-6rxm8
 ```

-## Create a production ready SSL certificate
+## Create a production ready certificate

-Now that everything is working with the Let's Encrypt staging server, we can switch to the production server and get a trusted SSL certificate.
+Now that everything is working with the Let's Encrypt staging server, we can switch to the production server and get a trusted certificate.

 Create a Let's Encrypt production Issuer by copying the staging ClusterIssuer YAML and modifying the server URL and the names,
 then apply it: